Kareem Abdul-Jabbar: College career

-Alcindor was not able to play professionally in the NBA out of high school.
+Abdul-Jabbar was not able to play professionally in the NBA out of high school.
 At the time, the league only accepted players beginning with the year that they could have hypothetically graduated from college.
 His other options to play basketball professionally would have been to join the Harlem Globetrotters or play overseas.
-However, Alcindor's goal was to attend college.
+However, Abdul-Jabbar's goal was to attend college.
 Recruited by hundreds of schools, he was the most sought-after prospect since Wilt Chamberlain.
-Southern teams that were segregated were willing to break the color line to acquire Alcindor.
+Southern teams that were segregated were willing to break the color line to acquire Abdul-Jabbar.
 He chose to attend the University of California, Los Angeles, after being recruited by Bruins assistant coach Jerry Norman.
-Baseball Hall of Famer and UCLA alumnus Jackie Robinson also wrote to Alcindor, encouraging him to attend the college.
+Baseball Hall of Famer and UCLA alumnus Jackie Robinson also wrote to Abdul-Jabbar, encouraging him to attend the college.

-By now 7 ft 1 in tall, Alcindor was relegated to the freshman team in his first year with the Bruins, as freshmen were ineligible to play varsity until 1972.
+By now 7 ft 1 in tall, Abdul-Jabbar was relegated to the freshman team in his first year with the Bruins, as freshmen were ineligible to play varsity until 1972.
 The freshman squad included Lucius Allen, Kenny Heitz, and Lynn Shackelford, who were fellow high-school All-Americans.
-On November 27, 1965, Alcindor made his first public performance in UCLA's annual varsity–freshman exhibition game, attended by 12,051 fans in the inaugural game at the Bruins' new Pauley Pavilion.
+On November 27, 1965, Abdul-Jabbar made his first public performance in UCLA's annual varsity–freshman exhibition game, attended by 12,051 fans in the inaugural game at the Bruins' new Pauley Pavilion.
 The 1965–66 varsity team was the two-time defending national champions and the top-ranked team in preseason polls.
-The freshman team won 75–60 behind Alcindor's 31 points and 21 rebounds.
+The freshman team won 75–60 behind Abdul-Jabbar's 31 points and 21 rebounds.
 It was the first time a freshman team had beaten the UCLA varsity squad.
 The varsity had lost Gail Goodrich and Keith Erickson from the championship squad to graduation, and starting guard Freddie Goss was out sick.
 After the game, UPI wrote: "UCLA's Bruins open defense of their national basketball title this week, but right now they're only the second best team on campus."
-The freshman team was 21–0 that year, dominating against junior college and other freshman teams, as Alcindor averaged 33 points and 21 rebounds per game.
+The freshman team was 21–0 that year, dominating against junior college and other freshman teams, as Abdul-Jabbar averaged 33 points and 21 rebounds per game.